Negotiation Idioms

 - to do something that another person can use against you

-Our manager played into the hands of the other side during the meeting when he became angry.
+Our manager played into the hands of the other side when he became angry during the meeting.

 play one's ace

-- to use one's best resources (the ace is the most powerful card), to use all of one's power
+- to use one's best resource (the ace is the most powerful card), to use all of one's power

 I played my ace when I asked my boss for more money.